-Table 1 summarizes the projected capital ratios, risk-weighted assets, gains or losses, revenue, and net income before taxes under the M&T Severely Adverse Scenario.
+Table 1 summarizes the projected capital ratios, risk-weighted assets, gains or losses, revenue, and net income before taxes under the Supervisory Severely Adverse Scenario.
 The projected capital ratios reflect the DFAST capital actions which include (i) M&T's actual capital actions during the first forecasted quarter, (ii) in each quarter thereafter maintaining common stock dividends equal to the average quarterly amount paid in the previous year, and (iii) no redemptions or issuance of any regulatory capital instruments except for issuances related to expensed employee compensation.
-M&T's projected Common Equity Tier 1 capital ratio declines from 11.0% as of June 30, 2016 to a minimum of 9.4% in the second quarter of 2018.
-At the end of the nine quarter severely stressed forecast horizon the Common Equity Tier 1 ratio is projected to be 9.5%.
+M&T's projected Common Equity Tier 1 capital ratio declines from 10.7% as of December 31, 2016 to a minimum of 9.4% at the end of the forecast horizon.

-The significant contributors to the change in M&T's Common Equity Tier 1 capital ratio under the M&T Severely Adverse Scenario are as follows:
+The significant contributors to the change in M&T's Common Equity Tier 1 capital ratio under the Supervisory Severely Adverse Scenario are as follows:

-- Elevated credit-related losses, predominately in the form of net loan charge-offs and a provision for loan losses necessary to build the allowance for loan losses.
-Credit losses include those related to idiosyncratic events included in the M&T Severely Adverse Scenario. - Pre-provision net revenue that, although adversely affected by the severe economic conditions and idiosyncratic events discussed earlier, partially offsets the capital impact from credit losses.
+- Elevated credit-related losses, predominately in the form of net loan charge-offs and a provision for loan losses necessary to build the allowance for loan losses. - Pre-provision net revenue that, although adversely affected by the severe economic conditions of the scenario, partially offsets the capital impact from credit losses.

 The changes in the Tier 1 Capital, Total Risk-Based Capital, and Tier 1 Leverage ratios reflect the same factors affecting the Common Equity Tier 1 ratio, and incorporate the prescribed regulatory capital credit for M&T's outstanding capital securities under applicable regulations.
-Under the M&T Severely Adverse Scenario, using DFAST capital actions, all regulatory capital ratios remain above the required minimum levels throughout the nine quarter forecast horizon.
+Under the Supervisory Severely Adverse Scenario, using DFAST capital actions, all regulatory capital ratios remain above the required minimum levels throughout the nine quarter forecast horizon.